 If your brand is positioned as premium, this is one of the strongest choices.

-- Choose glossy if your design relies on visuals and color
+Choose glossy if your design relies on photographs, bright colors or visual impact.

 Matte vs Glossy Business Cards: What’s the Difference?